mjpitz/cognative/README.md

 cluster agent which pulls metrics and information from the Kubernetes control plane.
 Our node agent automatically ships logs and pulls metrics from the Kubelet agent running on each host.

-To get a better idea of what comes with the cognative system, take a look at our [architecture][] documentation.
+To get a better idea of what comes with the Cognative system, take a look at our [architecture][] documentation.
 It illustrates both on-prem style deployments and how you may leverage cloud services (such as [Grafana Cloud][], [ClickHouse Cloud][], or [Altinity][]) in place of running the systems yourself.